On an Erd\H{o}s-type conjecture on $\mathbb{F}_q[x]$: Introduction

 \section{Introduction}

-In 1970, R. B. Crittenden and C. L. Vanden Eynden\cite{CV1970} proved that any system of $n$ congruence classes covering positive integers $1,2,...
-2^n$ covers all integers, which was originally conjectured by P. Erdős\cite{Erdos1962} in 1962, who first proved a weaker version of this conjecture, replacing $2^n$ with $C(n)$, where $C(n)$ is a constant determined by $n$.
-The constant $2^n$ here cannot be improved, since one can find $n$ congruences covering any given $2^n$ consecutive integers with any one given exception among them exactly.
-In 2019, P. Balister, B. Bollobás, R. Morris, J. Sahasrabudhe and M. Tiba\cite{BBST2020} gave a simpler proof of this conjecture also by the proof by contradiction, including constructing polymials using parameters from the counter-example congruences.
+In 1970, R. B. Crittenden and C. L. Vanden Eynden\cite{CV1970} proved that any set of $n$ congruence classes covering the positive integers $1, 2, \cdots, 2^n$ covers all integers, which was originally conjectured by P. Erd\H{o}s\cite{Erdos1962} in 1962, who first proved a weaker version of this conjecture, replacing $2^n$ with $n \cdot 2^n$.
+It is easy to see that the constant $2^n$ cannot be improved, since one can find $n$ congruence classes that cover any given $2^n$ consecutive integers with any one given exception among them exactly.
+In 2019, P. Balister, B. Bollob\'as, R. Morris, J. Sahasrabudhe, and M. Tiba\cite{BBST2020} gave a simpler proof of this conjecture by Erd\H{o}s, including the construction of polynomials using parameters derived from counterexample congruence classes.

-Covering systems for polynomial rings over finite fields has been studied by \cite{Azlin2011thesis, LWWY2024, LWWY2024_2}.
-Our main result of this paper is we prove the generalized version of the Erdős' conjecture mentioned above to the $\mathbb{F}_q[x]$ setting.
-We define congruences and covering systems in polynomial rings in a similar manner to those in the integer ring. \begin{definition} In a polynomial ring $\mathbb{F}_q[x]$ over a finite field $\mathbb{F}_q$, a congruence (with respect to $g$ and parameter polynomials $f$ and $r$) is
+Covering systems for polynomial rings over finite fields have been studied by \cite{Azlin2011thesis, LWWY2024, LWWY2024_2}.
+The main result of this paper is that we prove the generalized Erd\H{o}s' conjecture in the ring $\mathbb{F}_q[x]$.
+We define covering systems in polynomial rings in a similar manner to how they are defined in the integer ring. \begin{definition} In a polynomial ring $\mathbb{F}_q[x]$ over a finite field $\mathbb{F}_q$, a congruence class, denoted by $\langle f(x) \rangle + r(x)$ or $r(x) \pmod{f(x)}$, is the following set of polynomials

-\end{definition} \begin{definition} We say a system of congruences \textbf{covers} a certain polynomial $g_0$ if $g_0$ satisfies at least one of the congruences in the system; and the system of congruences covers a certain subset $A\subseteq \mathbb{F}_q[x]$ if for any $g\in A$, g satisfies at least one of the congruences. \end{definition} Besides, in this article we see $\overline 0$ as a degree-0 polynomial, so when we mention \textit{the first $k$ degree polynomials}, we mean polynomials of degree $k-1$ or lower.